North Tarrytown Assembly

-The North Tarrytown Assembly was an automobile factory in North Tarrytown, New York now known as Sleepy Hollow, situated on the Hudson River.
-The 90 acre plant was in operation from 1896 to 1996.
-Originally opened by the Stanley Steam Car Company, the plant was acquired by Maxwell-Briscoe in 1903 from the Ingersoll-Rand Drill Company.
+The North Tarrytown Assembly was an automobile factory in North Tarrytown, New York, United States, now known as Sleepy Hollow, situated on the Hudson River.
+The 90 acre plant was in operation, with short interruptions, from 1900 to 1996.

+In 1899, John Brisben Walker acquired parts of the 225-acre former Ambrose Kingsland estate on North Tarrytown's waterfront.
+He hired McKim, Mead & White to design a purpose-built automobile factory at the foot of Beekman Avenue.
+Manufacturing machinery was purchased and the new Mobile Company of America produced its first "Mobile" steam carriage on March 7, 1900.
+Advertising claimed it to be the largest automobile factory in the world.
+Walker soon realized that his steam-powered “Mobiles” had no future.
+In early 1903, the Mobile Company of America stopped production, having built only an estimated 600 steam carriages.
+Later in 1903, the equipped automobile plant was leased (and subsequently sold) to Maxwell-Briscoe, a gasoline-powered automobile manufacturer.
 In 1913 Maxwell-Briscoe was renamed Maxwell Automobile Company.
 Separate portions of the complex were acquired by Chevrolet in 1914 and 1915.
 At this time Chevrolet was an independent company and not yet part of General Motors.
 In 1918 Chevrolet was integrated into General Motors.

-A range of General Motors products were assembled in Tarrytown over the years; most were Chevrolet products, starting with the Chevrolet Series 490.
+The plant at its peak employed over 4,000 workers.
+A range of General Motors products were assembled in North Tarrytown over the years; most were Chevrolet products, starting with the Chevrolet Series 490.
+North Tarrytown also produced the 50 millionth Chevrolet, a special gold-colored 1963 Impala SS with the 409 cubic-inch V8.
 Its last vehicles produced were GM's second generation minivans.
-These were the Chevrolet Lumina APV, Pontiac TranSport, and Oldsmobile Silhouette, but sluggish sales spelled the end for GM's Tarrytown operations with its 2100 employees.
+These were the Chevrolet Lumina APV, Pontiac Trans Sport, and Oldsmobile Silhouette, but sluggish sales spelled the end for GM's North Tarrytown operations with its then 2100 employees.
 It was closed at the end of June 1996 when production of minivans was moved to Doraville Assembly in Georgia.
 Metro-North Railroad's Hudson Line runs through the property, and some of the siding tracks that used to serve the factory have been taken over by Metro-North as overflow storage tracks for maintenance of way equipment.

+Wartime Production

+During the Second World War, the North Tarrytown assembly line was temporarily shut down before being brought back online as part of General Motors's newly-formed Eastern Aircraft Division.
+Eastern Aircraft was dedicated to taking over the production of two carrier-based military aircraft designed by Grumman: the FM-2 Wildcat and the Avenger torpedo bomber.
+The North Tarrytown plant built the Avenger's wing assembly, its engine cowl, and later, its canopy and the center section of its fuselage.
+The planes were then fully assembled at a plant in Trenton, New Jersey.
+Eastern Aircraft built over 7,500 Avengers – around 77% of the total craft made – before the model was discontinued.